Knight Hall, Room 241

 A: It can take 8-10 weeks for the VA to process new applications.
 If you submit your application online the process is much faster, you can use this link to access the online application process.
 VONAPP

-Q: I am currently on Active Duty though I am planning to be a full-time student at the University of Wyoming in the fall.
+Q: I am currently on Active Duty, but I am planning to be a full-time student at the University of Wyoming in the fall.
 I need to know how to deal with my new GI Bill.
 I will separate from Active Duty a couple of days before the start of the fall semester.
 When or how should I apply for the GI Bill?
 I do not want the system to see me as being still Active Duty and not pay me the BAH portion of the GI Bill.

 A: You will want to wait until you are officially off Active Duty before you apply for the GI Bill.
-After you are off Active Duty please visit the VA website at www.gibill.va.gov to apply for the Post 9/11 GI Bill electronically.
+After you are off Active Duty, please visit the VA website to apply for the Post 9/11 GI Bill electronically.
 We will need a copy of your DD-214 and a copy of your eligibility certificate once you are separated.
 You will still be able to start school on the first day of the fall semester.

 Q: I have found a Wyoming Statute, 19-14-106 that explains that a veteran can receive 10 paid semesters at the University of Wyoming.
 Is it true and How do I know if I am eligible for the program.